claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 ### Denoising

-Denoising is a process used in bioinformatics workflows to clean raw sequencing data, removing errors and noise introduced during the sequencing process.
-The goal is to reconstruct the true biological sequences (Amplicon Sequence Variants, or ASVs) by distinguishing real biological variation from sequencing artifacts.
+Denoising is a process used in bioinformatics workflows to clean raw sequencing data, removing errors and noise introduced during the sequencing process and reconstruct the true biological sequences (Amplicon Sequence Variants, or ASVs) by distinguishing real biological variation from sequencing artifacts.

-In the context of QIIME 2, DADA2 is the primary algorithm used for denoising (along with Deblur).
-DADA2 is designed to correct sequencing errors, remove low-quality data, and produce highly accurate ASVs with single-nucleotide resolution.
+In the context of QIIME2, DADA2 is the primary algorithm used for denoising (along with Deblur).
+It is designed to correct sequencing errors, remove low-quality data, and produce highly accurate ASVs with single-nucleotide resolution.

 #### Key Steps in Denoising with DADA2

 * Quality Filtering and Trimming
 Low-quality sequences are filtered out based on quality score thresholds.
-Reads are trimmed at the start (--p-trim-left) to remove adapter sequences or low-quality bases and truncated at the end.
+Reads are trimmed at the start (--p-trim-left) to remove adapter sequences or low-quality bases, and truncated at the end.

 * Error Modeling
 DADA2 builds an error model for the dataset by analyzing the distribution of errors in the data.